celiason/museum-visitor-model/README.md

 - The number of tweets put out by the Bristol Museum had little effect on visitors (0.03 importance score), and there was a flatline after 5-10 tweets per day, suggesting that this would be an optimal number going forward to optimize time budgets (of social media staff, etc).

 - We can forecast overall revenue by calculating the area under the curve based on weather predictions and historic date.
 I predict $XX total revenue for 2025 based on my model.

+## Future directions

+Test this model with other museums

+Incorporate more features into the model

+Optimize the sentiment analysis as it was missing many cases (e.g., the Death exhibit often yielded negative sentiments although the exhibit received high praise and resulted in a jump in visitor rates).

 ## Author